VictorTaelin/absal-ex/README.md

 ![](img/inet_regions.png)

-1. Get the initial list of N active edges.
+1. On CPU, get the initial list of N active edges.
 On the example above, there are 5 active edges.

 2. The graph is logically split in N regions, where each region contains the nodes that have their A-ports pointing to that active edge.
+(This is not a computing step, just an imaginary separation.)

-3. In order to reduce, we pre-load a region on the local cache of a single chip.
-We reduce it as much as possible there, until there are no more local redexes.
-Only then we write back to global memory.
+3. Pre-load a region on the local cache of a single chip.
+To do it, just load the active edge, then load neighbors, neighbors of neighbors and so on.

+4. Reduce it as much as possible locally, until there are no more redexes.
+When there is nothing left to do, we write back to global memory.

-4. Start a visit() kernel on possible active edges of regions.
+5. Start a visit() kernel on possible active edges of regions.
 Make appropriate connections and get a new list of active edges.

-5. Repeat.
+6. Repeat.

 The point is the observation that those regions can be reduced in isolation.
 So, for example, on this graph, RegionB would need 5 rewrites to complete (and much more if some of those nodes have different labels).
 All those could be performed locally without ever reaching the global memory.